-20. Further, Versace expends substantial resources developing, advertising and otherwise promoting the Versace Marks.
+Versace Marks.
 The Versace Marks qualify as famous marks as that term is used in 15 U.S.C. §1125(c)(1).

-21. Versace extensively uses, advertises, and promotes the Versace Marks in the United States in connection with the sale of high-quality luxury goods.
+22. Versace extensively uses, advertises, and promotes the Versace Marks in the United States in connection with the sale of high-quality goods.
 As a result, the Versace Marks are among the most widely recognized trademarks in the United States, and the trademarks have achieved secondary meaning among consumers as identifiers of high-quality goods.

-22. Versace has carefully monitored and policed the use of the Versace Marks and has never assigned or licensed the Versace Marks to any Defendant in this matter.
+23. Versace has carefully monitored and policed the use of the Versace Marks and has never assigned or licensed the Versace Marks to any Defendant in this matter.

-23. Genuine goods bearing and/or using the Versace Marks are widely legitimately advertised and promoted by Versace, its authorized distributors, and unrelated third parties via the Internet.
+24. Genuine goods bearing and/or using the Versace Marks are widely legitimately advertised and promoted by Versace, its authorized distributors, and unrelated third parties via the Internet.
 Visibility on the Internet, particularly via Internet search engines and social media platforms, is important to Versace's overall marketing and consumer education efforts.
 Thus, Versace and its authorized distributors expend significant monetary and other resources on Internet marketing and consumer education regarding its products, including search engine optimization ("SEO"), search engine marketing ("SEM"), and social media strategies.
 Those strategies allow Versace, its related companies, and authorized distributors to educate consumers fairly and legitimately about the value associated with the Versace Marks and the goods sold thereunder.